terratrax/k8s-bootcamp/README.md

     ```kubectl apply -f service-helloworld.yaml```

+3. View your the services running:

+    ```kubectl get svc```

+4. Note the mapping between port 80 on your container and port 31080 on the node (virtual machine)

 ### Add content to your web server and test

 1. On your NFS server, add static content to the root directory of the folder the NFS provisioner created.
 A file called "index.html" with "Hello world" in it will suffice!
+Alternatively, you can create the content from within the container (see below)

-2. From your local network, browse to http://<ANY NODE IP ADDRESS>:81080
+2. From your local network, browse to http://<ANY NODE IP ADDRESS>:31080

+***Note: Regardless of what node (VM) the container is running on, it is reachable from all nodes on port 31080***

+### Things to try

+1. Drop into a bash shell on the container:

+    Find the name of the running container with ```kubectl get pods```

+    Drop into a bash shell with ```kubectl exec -it <CONTAINER NAME> -- bash```

+2. Create a basic static web page: ```echo "HELLO WORLD" > /usr/share/nginx/html/index.html``` Note: You'll see the file just created on your NFS server!'

+3. Scale the application to more than one pod by increasing the spec.replicas value in the deployment-helloworld.yaml file.